big dreams, bigger talent: meet skateboarder tyshawn jones

 In 2014, Supreme released its first ever skate video, cherry.
 Helmed by William Strobeck, the film featured living legends (Mark Gonzales, Jason Dill) and new faces: Tyshawn, Sean Pablo Murphy, Aidan Mackey, Sage Elsesser, Nakel Smith, and Kevin Bradley.
 This dynamic young cast has since starred in many of Bill Strobeck's shorter projects.
 More recently, they filmed in Paris, where Supreme established an outpost last year.

 "It's a lot of fun, but it's really hard work," says Tyshawn.
-"And it's definitely different to being sponsored under somebody else; running your own thing is a whole different story.
+"And it's definitely different from being sponsored under somebody else; running your own thing is a whole different story.
 People think owning a company is easy, but once the business side of it comes in, it's challenging," he explains.
-And yet, he's enjoying the ride: "It's been greaat to see it grow to where it is now, how much people like it, and people get tattoos [of the logo,]" Tyshawn laughs.
-He's got a laser focused vision for its future.
+And yet, he's enjoying the ride: "It's been great to see it grow to where it is now, how much people like it, and people get tattoos [of the logo]" Tyshawn laughs.
+He's got a laser-focused vision for its future.

 Designed with unity in mind, the collection came complete with a video, in which Tyshawn and his tight-knit team rip through the Bronx alongside the Go Hard Boyz street bike crew.
 Troy, Steven, and Brian all join Tyshawn in the Bronx sunshine, pushing down wide open boulevards.
 They weave in and out of four-wheelers and dirt bikers, who pop straight-vertical wheelies at heart-racing speeds, and command attention with their cacophony of humming engines.
 "In the summertime, you see street bikes everywhere so I wanted them flying by, doing tricks in with the skating, because nobody's ever done that," he says.